Skip to content

 Hidden Costs to Watch For

 The line items that break CRM budgets are rarely in the original quote.
-Here are the ones we see most often:
+Here are the ones I see most often.

 Data Migration and Cleansing

-Duplicate contacts, inconsistent naming conventions, missing fields, orphaned records — these problems exist in every source system.
+Duplicate contacts, inconsistent naming conventions, missing fields, orphaned records.
+These problems exist in every source system.
 Cleaning them up before migration takes time and skilled effort.
-Budget 10–20% of your implementation cost for data work.
-Skipping this step means importing garbage into a clean system, which defeats the purpose.
+Budget 10-20% of your implementation cost for data work.
+Skip this step and you’re importing garbage into a clean system.
+Which defeats the entire purpose.

 Change Management and Training

 A CRM only works if people use it.
-And people will not use it if the rollout consists of a 30-minute demo and a PDF user guide.
+And people won’t use it if the rollout consists of a 30-minute demo and a PDF user guide.

 Effective change management includes role-based training, ongoing coaching for the first 90 days, executive sponsorship (visible usage by leadership), and a feedback loop to address friction points.
-Budget $5,000–$15,000 for a mid-market deployment.
-The cost of not doing this — low adoption, inaccurate data, reps reverting to spreadsheets — is far higher.
+Budget $5,000-$15,000 for a mid-market deployment.
+The cost of not doing this: low adoption, inaccurate data, reps reverting to spreadsheets.
+That costs far more in the long run.
+Cutting corners here is false economy.

 Integration Maintenance